sbarex/SourceCodeSyntaxHighlight/README.md

 The highlighted data is printed to the `stdout` or writed to file if you use the `-o` option.

+The command line tool require macOS 10.15.4 or later.

 ## FAQ

 ### The Quick Look preview doesn't work